-The system can be programmed to arm automatically at a preset time.
+Each partition can be programmed to arm automatically at a pre-set time.
 When programming the auto-arm time, enter the time (hour and minute) using 24hr format [HH MM].
 For more information, see Section 3.3 - "Auto-Arming".

 • [4] - System Test